- A breast self-exam is a screening technique you can do at home to check for breast lumps.

 - You shouldn’t panic if you find a breast lump.
 Most breast lumps are noncancerous.

-A breast self-exam is a screening technique women can do at home to check for breast lumps.
-The exam is sometimes referred to as a “BSE.”
-A breast self-exam can help screen for tumors, cysts, or other abnormalities in the breasts.
+A breast self-exam is a screening technique you can do at home to check for breast lumps.
+A breast self-exam can help screen for:

-Once thought to be a good screen for breast cancer, a self-exam is now considered to be less effective than other techniques, such as regular mammograms.
-This has led groups such as the American Cancer Society (ACS) to deem breast self-exams optional.
+A breast self-exam was once thought to be a good screen for breast cancer.
+Now, a self-exam is considered to be less effective than other techniques, such as regular mammograms.
+This has led groups such as the American Cancer Society to deem breast self-exams optional.

 However, breast self-exams help you familiarize yourself with the shape, size, and texture of your breasts.
 This is important because it can help you determine if what you are feeling is normal or abnormal.
 Any time you feel an abnormality in your breast, tell your doctor.

 The best time to do a breast self-exam is a few days after your monthly menstrual cycle ends.
-Because hormonal changes can affect the size and feel of your breasts, it is best to perform the exam when your breasts are in their normal state.
+Hormonal changes can affect the size and feel of your breasts, so it is best to perform the exam when your breasts are in their normal state.